Agassi Goantara

-Agassi Yeshe Goantara (born October 17, 1999) is an Indonesian professional basketball player for Stapac Jakarta of the Indonesian Basketball League.
+Agassi Yeshe Goantara (born October 17, 1999) is an Indonesian professional basketball player for the Pelita Jaya Bakrie of the Indonesian Basketball League (IBL).
 He represented Indonesia national basketball team for the 2018 Asian Games 3X3.
-Currently, Agassi is attending University of La Verne of NCAA Division 3 and is a member of their basketball team.

 Early career

 Agassi was born and raised in Tangerang, a city located in the west outskirt of Jakarta.
 He moved to the United States in 2015 during his sophomore year of high school.
-He attended Walnut High School in Walnut, California and was a member of their varsity basketball team during his three year tenure.
+He attended Walnut High School in Walnut, California and was a member of their varsity basketball team during his three-year tenure.
 During his sophomore year, Agassi did not get much playing time as he finished the year averaging 2.9 points, 1.6 rebounds and 0.3 assist.
 He improved vastly during his junior year and led his team in scoring with 16 points per game while shooting 45 percent.
 Agassi again improved during his senior year as he led Walnut High to the semi-final of the Glendora Basketball Tournament.
 He was eventually named the tournament MVP as his team finished third after beating the host team, Glendora High School where Agassi scored 22 points.
 For the year, he averaged 18.8 points, 5.5 rebounds and 1.2 assists.